aphalo/ggpp/README.md

 Justifications `"outward_mean"`, `"inward_mean"`, `"outward_median"` and
-`"inward_median"` implementing outward and inward justification relative to the centroid of the data instead of to the center of the *x* or *y* scales.
+`"inward_median"` implementing outward and inward justification relative to the centroid of the data instead of to the center of the $x$ or $y$ scales.
 Justification outward or inward from an arbitrary origin is also supported.